How do I find learning materials to support my studies towards the DipIFR qualification?

-ACCA has an Approved Learning Partners - content programme.
+ACCA has an Approved Content Provider programme.
 This is the way in which ACCA quality assures a range of content from different providers designed to support study for the ACCA qualifications.

-For information about ACCA's Approved Learning Partners - content and to access ACCA's Content Provider Directory which has details of all ACCA's Approved Learning Partners - content as well as a wide range of materials which are not quality assured but may help to support your studies, please go to the Content Provider Directory which you can find in the Related Links section on the top left side of this page.
+For information about ACCA's Approved Content Provider programme and for access to ACCA's Content Provider Directory, please go to the Content Provider Directory where you can find in the Related Links section on this page.

-Yes, this is within the syllabus.
-It is therefore examinable, but unless the question specifically mentions that the entity has made this election, candidates should assume the default position.
-Candidates should treat investments in equity instruments within the scope of IFRS9 that are not held for trading as fair value through profit or loss.
+Yes, this is within the syllabus and it is therefore examinable.
+However, unless the question specifically mentions that the entity has made this election, candidates should assume the default position where any changes in fair value are recognised in profit or loss.

 A candidate should have an understanding of every element of the syllabus.

 Are recently revised versions of (IFRS) International Financial Reporting Standards examinable?

 The current version of the IFRS is examinable if it has been issued before the cut-off date of 31 August.
 You should refer to the published list of examinable documents for the exam session that is applicable to you.
 For exams in December 2016 and June 2017, the versions of standards that will be examined are those that were issued by 1 September 2015.

 Does the examiner prefer full or partial measurement of goodwill?